Street Fighter II' Champion Edition

 Final Words:

 Playable bosses?
 Sign me up.
-This was a necessary update and a smart move by Capcom at the time.
-Remember, for true appreciators of the game... it was "amazing" just to see Balrog, Vega, Sagat, and M. Bison appearing on other stages besides their own.
-Just chillin'.
-It was an exciting time.
+This was a necessary update and an obvious yet smart move by Capcom at the time.
+Remember, for true appreciators of the game... it was "amazing" simply to see Balrog, Vega, Sagat, and M. Bison appearing on other stages besides their own.
+Not only that, imagine seeing the old SF2: World Warriors arcade cabinet next to the shiny new SF2: Champion Edition, and noticing new small details like improved character artwork, differently colored stages, and improved gameplay with character balancing and new combos.
+This trend is what continued to make the SF2 series successful with future updates.

-The only legitimate complaint that Street Fighter 2 fans could've possibly had is that bosses weren't playable, and Capcom answered their prayers with Champion Edition.
-Money in the bank...
+The only real complaint that fans of the original SF2 could have is that the 4 ultra-cool bosses weren't playable.
+Capcom knew what the fans wanted and gave it to them!
+Four new character options and all the new match-up possibilities answered everyone's prayers.
+Champion Edition = Money in the bank.
 Happy players.
+Happy arcade managers.
 Another year or more of ultra competitive gameplay, growing the fighting game scene worldwide.
 Welcome back to the arcade!
-Those were the days.

 ~TFG Webmaster | @Fighters_Gen